jonkislin/ashenstone_lorebook/src/99-2-LJ-ch2-ii.md

 Hazar is blabbering again.
 Something about robbing?
 I don't really know.
 Some dwarves, elves, gnomes, and even humans.
 Mostly dwarves.
 Have we found CODA (the Coalition of Dwarven Artisans)?

+__CODA of Laigfuar wants:__
+- Equal taxation of all craftspeople.
+- End of non-human craftspeople seizures.
+- Restitution for 2056.
+- Public apology.